ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Related Work

 MDMs promise to outperform traditional ARMs by offering faster inference through parallel decoding and potentially superior solutions via flexible generation orders~\citep{kim2025train}.
 Recent MDMs such as LLaDA~\citep{nie2025large}, the first open-source MDM trained from scratch, and Dream~\citep{ye2025dream}, initialized from an ARM, have delivered performance on par with ARMs of equivalent scale across diverse tasks, establishing MDMs as a viable research direction.

 \paragraph{Architectural Designs for Efficient MDMs.} Standard MDMs' reliance on bidirectional attention precludes the use of KV caching.
 Recent work alleviates this bottleneck through three main strategies.
 The first strategy approximates KV cache reuse while retaining bidirectional attention.
 For instance, dLLM-Cache~\citep{liu2025dllm} reuses slow-changing KV states, while sparse-dLLM~\citep{song2025sparse} dynamically prunes non-critical KV states.
 The second strategy mixes bidirectional attention and causal attention.
 Models like BD3-LMs~\citep{arriola2025block} and Fast-dLLM~\citep{wu2025fast} partition the sequence into consecutive blocks, enforcing a left-to-right order between blocks to enable KV cache reuse, while retaining parallel, bidirectional generation within each block.
 D2F~\citep{wang2025diffusion} further parallelizes the generation of succeeding blocks, although performance is limited by the lack of inter-block lookahead attention.
-While sharing the concept of a grouped unit, \textsc{ReFusion}'s \emph{``slot''} operates fundamentally differently from \emph{``block''} in these approaches.
-In the block-based design, a fixed left-to-right inter-block schedule sacrifices any-order flexibility, while intra-block bidirectional attention sacrifices KV caching and risks incoherence.
-In contrast, \textsc{ReFusion} enables both global any-order generation and full KV cache reuse with a unified causal framework.
 The final strategy leverages only causal attention, enabling an exact KV cache.
 Eso-LMs~\citep{sahoo2025esoteric}, for instance, dynamically reposition newly generated tokens ahead of masked ones at each step to facilitate caching.
 However, this strategy introduces an intractable learning objective at a token-level permutation space, which hinders training and leads to significant performance drops.

 \paragraph{Decoding Strategies in MDMs.} A crucial aspect of MDM inference is the strategy used to select which tokens to decode in parallel at each step.
 Existing approaches generally fall into two categories.
 The first class leverages confidence heuristics derived from the model's own distribution, such as top token probability~\citep{nie2025large}, low entropy~\citep{ben2025accelerated}, and probability margins between top candidates~\citep{kim2025train}.
 Some methods further refine these heuristics with position-aware weights and frequency-based calibration~\citep{huang2025pc}.
 While simple, these methods rely on the often-unreliable assumption that the model's confidence scores are perfectly calibrated~\citep{wu2025fast}.
 The second class employs external models for verification, e.g., using a small ARM to validate and extend the longest acceptable prefix~\citep{hu2025accelerating,israel2025accelerating}, or using dedicated reward models to guide generation~\citep{gwak2025reward}.
 Although effective, these approaches introduce the overhead of maintaining and querying a separate model.
 Unlike these methods, \textsc{ReFusion} adopts a unified inference framework that benefits from the parallel efficiency of MDMs without sacrificing the quality assurance of ARMs, all within a single architecture.